Ngayuku Ngura — My Country

 152.5 x 122 cm

-Barbara is an Anmatyerre woman, who moved to her father's lands of Ti-Tree in the Northern Territory, in the midst of her high school education.
-There she took a job as an Aboriginal Education Worker in a preschool and later moved to Amata in the APY Lands to live with her husband and begin a new career as a healthcare worker.
+Barbara lived for some time in her teenage years on her father's lands of Ti-Tree in the Northern Territory, where she took a job as an Aboriginal Education Worker in a preschool.
+She later moved to Amata to live with her husband and begin a new career as a healthcare worker.

 She began painting at Amata's Tjala Arts in April 2003 and, since then, her work has received widespread recognition, winning a National Aboriginal & Torres Strait Islander Art Award in 2012.
 Known also as the Telstra Award, she has been a finalist in many other years.
 Moore has also been a finalist for the Wynne Prize, awarded by the Art Gallery of New South Wales.